billpg/POP3Listener/BuildYourOwnPOP3Server.md

 there.

 But since this is just a play project, we can play fast and loose with such things.
 Atomic operations?
 Gluons more like!
 ```
+/* Set a custom function that deletes a block of messages. */
+pop3.Events.OnMessageDelete = MyMessageDelete;
+void MyMessageDelete(string mailboxID, IList<string> messagesToDelete)
+{
+    /* Check mailbox ID. */
+    if (mailboxID != myMailboxID)
+        throw new ApplicationException("Invalid mailbox ID.");

+    /* Delete each message one at a time,
+        * glibly ignoring the principle of an atomic operation. */
+    foreach (string messageToDelete in messagesToDelete)
+        File.Delete(Path.Combine(mailboxFolder, messageToDelete));
+}
 ```

 ## Suggested exercises: